bguiz/bguiz.com/blog/angular-vs-ember-roundup/blog-router-component.md

 How is the end result different?
-Well, the obvious difference is that the end user does not see the hash fragment - the URLs that change when navigating between different states within a single-page app, they may as well be a traditional web site.
+Well, the obvious difference is that the end user does not see the hash fragment - the URLs that change when navigating between different states within a single-page app.
-The end user will not perceive the difference.
+This single-page app may as well be a traditional web site, the end user will not perceive the difference.
-There are a few other minor difference as well (which we will not go into).
+There are a few other minor difference as well
+(which we will not go into).

+*The 'finite' in finite state machine*

+Earlier we mentioned that the routing, at an abstract or conceptual level, is implemented using state machines.
+We also mentioned that AngularJs' `$routeProvider` is implemented a finite state machine.

+We have, however, glossed over one very important detail, and that is that there are dfferent types of state machine.
+A finite state machine being just one of them.

+The other common type of state machine is the hierarchical state machine.
+This is also the type of state machine that EmberJs uses, and so we will look into them in more detail then.

+A hierarchical state machine allows for some states to be nested within others, in a hierarchy of substates, that together form a composite state.

+What impact does the choice of a finite state machine over a hierarchical state machine have, on apps built with AngularJs though?
+As it turns out, quite a significant one.
+In traditional web applications, most pages would share common sections, such as the header, footer, navigation menu, or side bars.
+Amongst the more complex of these, the content area would contain a certain level of overlap.
+Single-page application frameworks also support this concept.

+In AngularJs you may apply the `ngView` directive to a DOM element.
+When the URL changes, the new state's template and controller are determined, and the contents of that elements are replaced with what this template an controller say should be there.

+Since the router defines a series of finite states, that `ngView` can only ever be driven my one active controller and template, and it is not possible to have multiple ones active at the same time, at least without an in-depth knowledge of AngularJs' inner workings.

+This can be quite limiting, and this is a serious limitation of using AngularJs.
+Thankfully there is the [ui-router](https://github.com/angular-ui/ui-router) library, which provides a hierarchical state machine driven router for AngularJs apps.
+Some from the AngularJs team have also drafted this proposal on [router design in AngularJs 2.0](https://groups.google.com/forum/#!topic/angular-dev/mO6jmYhvsMk), which draws inspiration from both `ui-router` and EmberJs' router (and a few others);
+thus AngularJs may support this in the future as it appears that its community wants this.

 - syntax router
 - HTML5 history API support